 T-HI 401 Baptist History and Beliefs (3) A survey of the history of Baptists, including an analysis of the views of Baptist origins in the 16th century, the emergence of Baptists in 17th century England, Baptist growth in the American Colonies, and Baptist history to the present day.
 This course includes an examination of the historic distinctives of Baptist belief, with special attention given to the ordinances of Baptism and the Lord's Supper, especially as they differ from the beliefs and practices of other denominations.
-The course will also highlight the importance of the Baptist name and heritage in the contemporary, pluralistic, religious context.
+The course will also highlight the importance of the Baptist name and heritage in the contemporary pluralistic religious context.
+Fundamentalism in general, and the part Baptists and Presbyterians have had in that movement will also be highlighted, as well as the element of separatism that appears throughout Baptist history.